WRXinYue/ocean-hub/src/zh/docs/glossary.md

 An abbreviation of "Content Warning".
 A feature to hide the content of a note unless explicitly requested to be shown by a user.
 Mainly used to hide the content of long notes or to prevent posting spoilers publicly.
 For details, see [here.](../docs/features/note.html#cw)

 ## Fediverse
-A network of instances composed of various different platforms that communicate with each other, including Misskey.
+A network of instances composed of various different platforms that communicate with each other, including Ocean.

 ## GTL
 An abbreviation for "Global TimeLine".
 For details about timelines, please see [here](../features/timeline).